-No student may stop attending scheduled courses until the approval process has been completed.
-For study hall changes, students will have the first full six day cycle (A-F days) to make changes at the start of each semester by dropping their study hall and adding an elective course available during that same period.
-Students who withdraw from any course on or after October 1st will receive a WP or WP at the time of withdrawal.
+During the school year, students are not allowed to make schedule changes.
+If a student has difficulty in a particular course, the student should consult directly with their teacher and appropriate department head about their next steps.
+No student may stop attending a scheduled course unless administrative approval has been granted.
+Regarding study hall, students will have the first full six-day cycle (A-F days) to make changes at the start of each semester by dropping their study hall and adding an elective course available during that same period.
+Students who withdraw from any course on or after October 1st will receive a WP or WF at the time of withdrawal.
 No credit is given for a course marked WP/WF, but it will appear on the transcript.